Skip to content

 Why Can’t I Cry?

-Feeling the need to cry but being unable can feel frustrating.
-You may feel like you are broken or that there is something wrong.
+Wanting to cry but being unable to can feel deeply frustrating.
+You might wonder if something is wrong with you or feel emotionally stuck.
 There are many reasons why a person may be unable to cry, ranging from medical to psychological.

 Here are eight reasons you may not be able to cry: